AN: Story has been re-edited and may have small changes. All old AN's are now gone.

 "Robert and Katara!" a voice yelled from behind us.

 We both cringed and turned towards our impending doom.
 The apocalypse in the form of a middle-aged woman with thick rimmed glasses.
-Our boss.

 "Get back to work, both of you!"
 She wagged her finger at us.
 Had her arm fat not waggled with it, the gesture might have had the intended effect.
-Instead, we had to force our laughter back.

 "Sorry Miss.
 Cooper."
 We said simultaneously, shifting our feet.
 "We'll get back to work."